-With millions of pints of real ale served across its pubs annually,
+With millions of pints of real ale served across its pubs annually, this is no small feat.

 As well as in-house training, covering all aspects of keeping and serving first-class beer, Wetherspoon also works alongside organisations like independent real-ale quality assessor Cask Marque - to gauge the quality of the real ale being served.